quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 {: #h3-events-def title="H3Events definition and ProtocolEventBody
 extension"}

 HTTP events are logged when a certain condition happens at the application layer, and there isn't always a one to one mapping between HTTP and QUIC events.
-The exchange of data between the HTTP and QUIC layer is logged via the "data_moved" event in {{QLOG-QUIC}}.
+The exchange of data between the HTTP and QUIC layer is logged via the "stream_data_moved" and "datagram_data_moved" events in {{QLOG-QUIC}}.

 ## parameters_set {#h3-parametersset}
 Importance: Base